4phycs/4phycs.github.io/me.md

 indicator which extends the concept of *discord*, for online analysis (a form of unsupervised `machine learning`).
 We are also about to publish a novel very fast algorithm on the same topic.

-I am the assistant professor for the **[Parallel Computing](https://www.unimib.it/ugov/degreecourse/212291)** course  at the department of computer science [DISCO](https://www.disco.unimib.it/it) at [University of Milan-Bicocca](http://www.unimib.it), since 2015.
+I was the assistant professor for the **[Parallel Computing](https://www.unimib.it/ugov/degreecourse/212291)** course  at the department of computer science [DISCO](https://www.disco.unimib.it/it) at [University of Milan-Bicocca](http://www.unimib.it), from 2015 to 2021.
 I introduce the students to **[MPI]({{ site.baseurl }}{% link _posts/Paolo/2020-02-09-MPI-18-19.md %})**
 , **[OpenMP]({{ site.baseurl }}{% link _posts/Paolo/2020-02-09-OpenMP-18-19.md %})**,
 **[CUDA]({{ site.baseurl }}{% link _posts/Paolo/2020-05-26-Cuda.md %})**